ericfortis/camelana/docs/README.md

 ## 1. Download Noto Sans
 https://fonts.google.com/noto/specimen/Noto+Sans

-Unzip it in `./scripts/`, so you'll end up with:
+Unzip it in the `scripts/` folder at the root of this repo, so you'll end up with:
 ```sh
 scripts/Noto_Sans/static/NotoSans-*.ttf
 ```